Clad3815/ai-function-helper/README.md

 | Encrypt text                | 80-100%    | N/A   |
 | Calculate area of triangle  | 0%-50%     | N/A   |

-`Some results can be improved by optimising the prompt, temperature, and other parameters.`
+`Some results can be improved by optimising the prompt, temperature, and other parameters according to the function and the use case.`

 I currently do not have access to the GPT-4 API.
 Once I have access, I will update the table with the test results.